cathynewman/LAGNiAppE/0_software_info.md

 1. Navigate into app directory: `cd ASTER-MacOS`
 2. Run make: `make`

-Note: on MacOS [HOME VERSION], I got warnings and errors during the make process, but the program still works for me.
+Note: on MacOS 11.x, I got warnings and errors during the make process, but the program still works for me.
 So try and see.
-Your mileage may vary.

 To run:
 1. In your terminal app, navigate into ASTER bin directory: `cd ASTER-MacOS/bin`